gudivadarahul/weather-microservices-app/README.md

 4. **Frontend Setup**:
    - Create a React application and configure it to interact with the backend API.
+   - Host the frontend on S3 and distribute it via CloudFront for global availability.

 ### Service Deployment